WHO ARE WE?

 We have launched:

-- a Telegram bot (in test mode) that analyses news from different angles;
+- an app that analyses news from different angles;

 - a news digest;